-When it comes to acrylic yarn, I always thought you had a block by spraying water on it and letting it dry on a blocking board!
+When it comes to acrylic yarn, I always thought you had to block by spraying water on it and letting it dry on a blocking board!
 Well, guess what?

-It is much easier than you properly thought.
+It is much easier than you probably thought.
 In fact, there were actually crocheters that messaged me and told me that you CAN’T block acrylic yarn.

 - Chetnanigans Blocking board, such as the one shown in the picture: BlockAll 812